hoangduytran/blender-manual/manual/editors/image/editing.rst

    :Mode:      All Modes
    :Menu:      :menuselection:`Image --> Extract Palette`

-Extracts a :ref:`Color Palette <bpy.types.PaletteColor>` from the image for use by other tools.
+Extract a :ref:`Color Palette <bpy.types.PaletteColor>` from the image for use by painting tools.

 .. _bpy.ops.gpencil.image_to_grease_pencil: